Toothaches and Sensitive Teeth Care Near You

 Types and Symptoms of Toothaches and Sensitivity

 A toothache may feel throbbing, constant, or pressure based.
 Sensitivity is often a quick, sharp discomfort triggered by temperature changes, sweets, acidic foods, or cold air.
+Many patients notice a tooth sensitive to cold or a tooth sensitive to hot.
 Both should be evaluated if they persist, worsen, or interfere with daily comfort.

 Treatments and Prevention Tips